FormidableLabs/react-native-owl/example/README.md

 ## Development

-To use a local version of react-native-owl, first, navigate to the local directory of react-native-owl and run the following command:
+To use a local version of react-native-owl, first, navigate to the local directory of react-native-owl(one level up from the current directory) and run the following command:

 ```sh
 # Assuming you are inside react-native-owl - ie. ~/Projects/react-native-owl